Duy-Phuong/java-e-commerce/spring-boot-20-react-redux.md

 ## 8. Deploy to Heroku
 ### 1. MUST READ REQUIREMENTS FOR THIS SECTION.html

+**In order to be able to follow along you need to have the following in place:**

+1. Heroku Account

+2. Heroku CLI (heroku toolbelt) installed in your system: https://devcenter.heroku.com/articles/heroku-cli

+3. Github account

 ### 2. Step 1 - Connect Spring boot api to Clear DB
 ### 3. YOU NEED THIS FOR STEP 2.html

+Please follow the instructions in the next video on how to create the Procfile, DO NOT just copy an paste as is, you need to point to your target / ****.jar file.

+web: java $JAVA_OPTS -jar target/**your_jar_file**.jar -Dserver.port=$PORT $JAR_OPTS

 ### 4. Step 2 - Deploy the Back-end to Heroku
 ### 5. Step 3 - Deploy with React build
 ### 6. POLYFILL CDN FOR STEP 4.html
 ### 7. Step 4 - Fix app to work with Internet explorer 11

+Please follow the instructions on how to use the CDN for Polyfill in the next section.
+This enables the app to run on Internet Explorer 11

+<script nomodule src="https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/6.26.0/polyfill.min.js" integrity="sha256-WRc/eG3R84AverJv0zmqxAmdwQxstUpqkiE+avJ3WSo="    crossorigin="anonymous"></script>